watertap-org/watertap/docs/technical_reference/unit_models/generic_desalter.rst

 Introduction
 ------------
 This is a generic desalination unit designed to separate water from other stream components.
-The user must specify target water recovery
+The user must specify target water recovery.
 The unit assumes full complete separation of ions from the liquid stream (100 % rejection).

 Degrees of Freedom